/*

 * definition of insideness.

-* @param p the specified Point2D
+* @param p the specified Point2D to be tested

-if the specified Point2D
+* @return true if the specified Point2D is

-* inside the boundary of the Shape
+* inside the boundary of the Shape;

-* false
+* false otherwise.

 * @since 1.2